Great American Getaway 400 presented by VISITPA

 What channel is the Great American Getaway 400 presented by VISITPA on?

-What time does the NASCAR Cup race start today?
+What time does the NASCAR Cup race start this race weekend?

-The Great American Getaway 400 presented by VISITPA green flag is set for 3:00 PM ET on Sunday, June 14, 2026, airing on Prime Video.
-All NASCAR start times are listed in Eastern Time.
+The Great American Getaway 400 presented by VISITPA ran on Sunday, June 14, 2026 with a 1:00 PM ET green flag on Prime Video.

 NR-Rating Track Rankings